 but if they find a suitable environment in your home, they will move right in.
 Commonly found in wood softened by timbers that are damp from a leak or sweating pipes.
 They will hollow out timbers in your home to make galleries in which they will make more carpenter ants.
 Carpenter ants are large and red to black in color.
 They are more active at night and if they are in a wall you will be able to hear them eating your house.
 Call today for a free inspection if you think you have carpenter ants or an issue with any ant that is invading your space.

 services Waynesboro, Fishersville, Staunton, and Lexington Virginia areas in Augusta county and Rockbridge county Va.

 Ants are one of the most common invading household pests next to cockroaches because they are organized and social (roaches are neither even though you may find them in groups).
 A scout ant can easily get into your home.
 One small ant can usually go unnoticed.
 This one ant is foraging for food and once it finds food the rest of the ants follow a chemical trail directly to the source.
 Now you will notice them, as there are numerous ants doing what ants do best, finding and storing food.
-They will form trails to the food souce and keep coming until it is gone all the while the foraging ants are looking for more food to take from your home.
+They will form trails to the food source and keep coming until it is gone all the while the scout ants are looking for more food in your home.

 We also have wood destroying ants in Virginia, see Carpenter Ants - Click Here